railsbridge-boston/cookbook/registration/announcing-registration.md

 Mark the event as live and ensure it's not password-protected.

-Click "Edit" on the event and ensure the dates in the event description are corret
+Click "Edit" on the event and ensure the dates in the event description are correct

 Then click the "Manage" tab and click "Order confirmation" in the left sidebar.
 Ensure the dates for all of the order confirmation text are correct too.